ICJ Mentoring Program

 Each mentor and mentee pair is encouraged to enter into a Mentoring Agreement, specifying confidentiality parameters, agreed times to meet, professional behavior and topics/agenda goals.
 View a sample Mentoring Agreement.

-If you are interested in applying for the program or becoming a mentor, please find the appropriate form below in the "How do I become a..."? sections below and email the Training and Administrative Specialist.
+If you are interested in applying for the program or becoming a mentor, please find the appropriate form below in the "How do I become a..."? sections below and submit a request to the National Office.

 Read more about roles and eligibility by expanding the sections below: